sonofagl1tch/AWSDetonationLab/README.md

 ![GuardDutyFindings Example](https://github.com/sonofagl1tch/AWSDetonationLab/blob/master/images/guardDutyFindings-example.png "guardDutyFindings-example")

+## EDR Logs
+For EDR I am using Wazuh which is based on OSSEC.
+"Wazuh is a free, open-source host-based intrusion detection system.
+It performs log analysis, integrity checking, Windows registry monitoring, rootkit detection, time-based alerting, and active response." you can find more information about them at https://documentation.wazuh.com/current/index.html
+### forward kibana console
+`ssh -L 8080:localhost:5601 wazuh -N`

 # Setup Logging for Detonation Lab.
 This section will go over the steps required to enable logging for the detonation lab.
 To Be Completed.

 # Getting Logs Into SIEM.
 This section will go over the steps required to enable logging into SIEM.
 To Be Completed.

+# additional considerations
+creating an AMI with encrypted volumes.
+I do this and modify the cloudformation template included in this repo to point to my private AMI versions for usage so all systems have full disk encryption.
+1. In the source account, create an EBS-backed custom AMI starting from a public AWS AMI in the source region.
+2. Add your encrypted EBS snapshots to the custom AMI, and give the target account access to the KMS encryption keys.
+3. Share your encrypted snapshots with the target account.
+4. Copy the snapshots to the target region and reencrypt them using the target account’s KMS encryption keys in the target region.
+5. Have the target account create an AMI using the encrypted EBS snapshots in the target region.
+`aws ec2 copy-image --source-region us-east-1 --source-image-id ami-123abc456 --region us-east-1 --name "windows2k16-encrypted" --encrypted`